-Ticket to Work results for 2014-2016
+Ticket to Work results for 2014-2018

-Since Ticket to Work went National at the beginning of 2014, Ticket to Work networks have created thousands of opportunities for young people with significant disability.
+Young people with disability are able to thrive in open employment when prepared and supported while at school.Since Ticket to Work went National at the beginning of 2014, Ticket to Work networks have created over a thousand jobs for young people with disability and thousands of career building opportunities.
 We have shown that when given the right opportunity and support young people with significant disability can achieve.

-Here is the breakdown of all our data from 2014-2016.
-Ticket to Work data 2016
+Here is the breakdown of all our data from 2014-2018 Ticket to Work data

 Compared to other young people with similar disability Ticket to Work participants were: